Revelation 14

 read more…

-¶ 14 And I saw, and behold, a white cloud, and on the cloud one sitting like the Son of man, having upon his head a golden crown, and in his hand a sharp sickle. v.14 The next thing John sees is “a white cloud”, which represents the presence of the Lord in judicial purity.
+v.14 The Son of Man About to Reap.
+The next thing John sees is “a white cloud”, which represents the presence of the Lord in judicial purity.
 The “Son of man” is the Lord’s title upon rejection (Dan.
 7:13, John 5:27).
 What we have here is the conclusion of what was introduced in ch.12; the man child caught up to His father’s throne now returns in judgment.
 The Son of man is sitting “on the clouds” (Matt.
 24:30), which speaks of a publicly display.
 The “coming of the son of man” in scripture is always the appearing.
 He wears “a golden crown”, representing His royal dignity and also of the glory of His divine righteousness.
 He holds “a sharp sickle”, showing that judgment is the purpose of His coming.

-15 And another angel came out of the temple, crying with a loud voice to him that sat on the cloud, Send thy sickle and reap; for the hour of reaping is come, for the harvest of the earth is dried.
-16 And he that sat on the cloud put his sickle on the earth, and the earth was reaped. vv.15-16 As with the vintage judgement (v.18), so with the harvest judgment, an angelic messenger is the trigger.
+vv.15-16 The Harvest Judgment.
+As with the vintage judgement (v.18), so with the harvest judgment, an angelic messenger is the trigger.
 Here the voice comes out of the temple, the direct presence of God, showing that this judgment is required because of a direct insult to His name (Jer.
 7:14).
 The harvest is a discriminating judgment (winnowing), separating, taking the wicked and leaving the just (Matt.
 24:38-43).
 No doubt there is a connection here with the parable of the tares, where v.16 is the completion of the age.
 The vintage judgment by contrast is indiscriminate.
 The Lord will “put his sickle on the earth” by sending out His holy angels (Matt.
 13:41).
 The earth will be “reaped” by the wicked being “taken” out for judgment and cast into the “furnace”, or the Lake of fire.
+It is the judgement of the apostatized western world (Luke 23:31).

 (#7) The Vintage, or Indiscriminate, Judgment (14:17-20)

-¶ 17 And another angel came out of the temple which is in the heaven, he also having a sharp sickle. v.17 Another angels is seen, and this angel also is the Lord Jesus, who will tread the wine-press alone (Isa.
+v.17 About to Gather.
+Another angels is seen, and this angel also is the Lord Jesus, who will tread the wine-press alone (Isa.
 63:1-6).
 Why is the Lord pictured as an angel?
 Perhaps it is because this is something the Lord does personally, so He appears as a warrior angel because judgment is His “strange work” (Isa.
 28:21).
 The angel comes out of “the temple which is in heaven” because this judgment arises from the glory of God’s presence.
 This angel has “a sharp sickle”, just like with the harvest judgment, because both events are judgment, although they have a different character.

-18 And another angel came out of the altar, having power over fire, and called with a loud cry to him that had the sharp sickle, saying, Send thy sharp sickle, and gather the bunches of the vine of the earth; for her grapes are fully ripened. v.18 A second angel appears, this time coming out of the altar.
+v.18 The Vintage Called For.
+A second angel appears, this time coming out of the altar.
 This is the brazen altar, and it speaks of judgment against sin.
 This second angel has “power over fire”; he is an executor of God’s judgment.
 This angel cries to the other with the sickle, calling for him to gather the ripe grapes.
 The second angel represents the moral basis for the vintage judgment; God’s holiness in judgment against sin.
 The first angel represents God’s power in judgment; the agent being none other than the Lord Himself; “And I looked, and there was none to help; and I wondered that there was none to uphold: therefore mine own arm brought salvation unto me; and my fury, it upheld me” (Isa.
 63:5).
 The bunches of grapes grow on the “vine of the earth”, which is in contrast with “the true vine” of John 15.
 This vine of the earth represents apostate religion; the corruption of what should have been fruit-bearing.
 If we keep in mind that Revelation 12 – 14 are looking primarily at the judgment of Israel, then the vine is specifically apostate Israel.
 We read in Ezekiel 20 that the Lord will “purge out from among you the rebels, and them that transgress against me: I will bring them forth out of the country where they sojourn, and they shall not enter into the land of Israel: and ye shall know that I am the LORD” (Ezek.
 20:38).
 As the returning tribes enter the land, those in unbelief will be entrapped on the border; the vine of the earth, fully ripened, ready for judgment.
 But though apostate Israel is at the center, Gentiles are mixed in, though not the focus here.
 The wine-press is the unmingled fury of God poured out on those who have rebelled against Him.
 There are three steps in this judgment:

 1. “gather the vine” – speaks of the return of the ten tribes (Dan.
 12:1-2)